NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerTMS_E-field/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Resample the uodated input data.
+1. Resample the updated input data.
-2. Predict the E-field using a pre-trained network.
+2. Predict the E-field using a pre-trained deep learning network.
 3. Achieve the 1 and 2 in the slicer environment.

 ## Progress and Next Steps